hashicorp/terraform-provider-kubernetes/docs/resources/horizontal_pod_autoscaler.md

 Optional:

 - `selector` (Block List) selector is the string-encoded form of a standard kubernetes label selector for the given metric When set, it is passed as an additional parameter to the metrics server for more specific metrics scoping.
-When unset, just the metricName will be used to gather metrics. (see [below for nested schema](#nestedblock--spec--metric--object--metric--selector))
+When unset, just the metricName will be used to gather metrics. (see [below for nested schema](#nestedblock--spec--metric--object--target--selector))

-<a id="nestedblock--spec--metric--object--metric--selector"></a>
+<a id="nestedblock--spec--metric--object--target--selector"></a>
-### Nested Schema for `spec.metric.object.metric.selector`
+### Nested Schema for `spec.metric.object.target.selector`

 Optional:

 - `match_expressions` (Block List) A list of label selector requirements.
-The requirements are ANDed. (see [below for nested schema](#nestedblock--spec--metric--object--metric--selector--match_expressions))
+The requirements are ANDed. (see [below for nested schema](#nestedblock--spec--metric--object--target--selector--match_expressions))
 - `match_labels` (Map of String) A map of {key,value} pairs.
 A single {key,value} in the matchLabels map is equivalent to an element of `match_expressions`, whose key field is "key", the operator is "In", and the values array contains only "value".
 The requirements are ANDed.

-<a id="nestedblock--spec--metric--object--metric--selector--match_expressions"></a>
+<a id="nestedblock--spec--metric--object--target--selector--match_expressions"></a>
-### Nested Schema for `spec.metric.object.metric.selector.match_expressions`
+### Nested Schema for `spec.metric.object.target.selector.match_labels`

 Optional: